 Multi-Ticket Bundle B

 (Late booker price €233.33)

 Our valued partners for this event:

-If you have any questions or requests, or require assistance with your booking, please feel free to contact me:
+This summit is organised by The Sunday Business Post and our events partner iQuest.
+If you have any questions, requests, or require assistance with your booking, please feel free to contact me:

 The AVIVA Stadium, Dublin

 The AVIVA Stadium

 Location: The conference takes place in the Vavasour Suite which is located on Level Two.
 Entrance to the Aviva is via the main Aviva reception on Landsdowne Road (Entrance A) and you can take the lift to Level 2.

 Parking: Parking is available in the main Aviva car park on Lansdowne Road.
 The rate is €2 per hour or €10 per day.

 DART: The Lansdowne Road DART Station is directly across from the Aviva.